OliverZott/python-template/README.md

 # Python Project Template

-This is just a template/skeleton for a plain python project.
-Provides basic structure and some useful tools, e.g.
+A simple template/skeleton for a plain python project.
+It providing basic structure and some useful tools and sample-code like

 - linter / formatter / type-checker
-- vs code launch/settings file
+- vs code launch/tasks/settings file
+- package installation example using **setuptools** package
+- pytest example using **pytest** package
+- github example pipeline to run unit tests

 TODO:

 - logging
-- unit tests
-- pipelines
 - pre-commit hooks and configuration

 ## Prerequisites